Collagen: What Is It, How Does It Help, & What Are the Types?

 But it does not stop there… A study published in the Journal of Medicinal Food concluded long-term use of collagen peptides leads to an improvement of cellulite and has a positive impact on skin health.

 And when it comes to hair and nail health, there is evidence collagen peptides increased nail growth and improved brittle nails in conjunction with a notable decrease in the frequency of broken nails, along with baring itself as an effective target for hair loss.

 2. Improves Digestive Health

-With collagen located in the gastrointestinal tract and lining, researchers and health goers have an ongoing interest in its use to improve digestive health.
+With collagen located in the gastrointestinal tract and lining, researchers and health goers have an ongoing interest in its use to improve digestive and gut health.

 Though digestive health embodies a broad spectrum of ailments, there is some indication individuals with inflammatory bowel disease have lower levels of collagen, which proposes its administration may be useful for mitigating inflammation and remodeling digestive tissue.

 Since supplementing with collagen has shown to strengthen the gut lining and safeguard from inflammation, it may reduce symptoms of leaky gut, Crohn's disease, ulcerative colitis, and other digestive conditions.

 The rich amino acids of collagen play an important role in the building of joint cartilage, or the connective tissue that protects the ends of bones at a joint.

 There is some evidence that the provision of collagen reduces joint pain in individuals with osteoarthritis, which is the most common form of arthritis and occurs when the protective cartilage on the ends of bones wears down over time.

 Beyond those managing arthritis, research shows improvements of joint pain in athletes treated with collagen hydrolysate.